filonik/nfunctors/README.md

 -- [[[20]],[[18],[16]]]
 ```

-Note that "`select` age" works regardless of nesting depth.
+Note that `` `select` age`` works regardless of nesting depth.
 You can also append or remove nesting levels:
 ```haskell
 persons `groupby` gender `select` age `produce` (\x -> [0..x]) -- [[[0..20]],[[0..18],[0..16]]]